GolovPavel/pusher/README.md

 ## Usage

-Push to the remote repository local changes with some message:
+Push to the remote repository all local changes with some message:

 ```
 pusher "Some message"
 ```

-Push to the remote repository local changes with default message:
+Push to the remote repository all local changes with default message:

 ```
 pusher